 Hide and Show the Dock in Mac OS X

-Hide and show the Dock with a keyboard shortcut
+Hide and Show the Dock with a Keyboard Shortcut

-Automatically hide the Dock when not in use
+Automatically Hide the Dock When Not in Use

-You can set the Dock to automatically hide itself when it’s not being used by either hitting the Command+Option+D shortcut as mentioned above, or by enabling the option in the System Preferences -> Dock -> “Automatically hide and show the Dock” by clicking the checkbox next to it.
-This is an underused but great feature.
+You can set the Dock to automatically hide itself when it’s not being used by either hitting the key shortcut as mentioned above, or by enabling the option in the Dock Preference panel.
+For most Mac users, the System Preferences method is preferred:

-Why hide the Dock?
+Why Auto-Hide the Dock?

 I use the Dock constantly, combined with Spotlight it’s how I launch applications on my Mac.
 However, I find that having the Dock automatically hide itself when not in use saves me a fair amount of screen real estate on my MacBook Pro 13″ and this is particularly valuable with maximized applications and web browsing.